 The committee will review the schedule for evidence of the content focus of the course.
-Detailed topical/weekly schedule should include more detail than chapter numbers (Chapter 1.1, 2.1, etc. is not appropriate).
-Specific topics being discussed in class should be listed within the outline/schedule (e.g. limits and continuity; definition of derivative: rate of change, slope; derivatives of polynomial and rational functions, the chain rule, etc.) Additional Student Outcomes
+Detailed topical weekly schedule should include more detail than chapter numbers (Chapter 1.1, 2.1, etc. is not appropriate).
+Specific topics being discussed in class should be listed within the outline/ schedule (e.g. limits and continuity; definition of derivative: rate of change, slope; derivatives of polynomial and rational functions, the chain rule, etc.) The weekly schedule should clearly indicate all IAI required topics from the appropriate IAI descriptor.
+Additional Student Outcomes